 Several courses are nationally recognized.

-The courses are a full day, registration at 9:00 am with the courses starting at 9:30 am, to provide members with a classroom and a practical session.
+The courses are a full day.
+Please arrive at 9:00 am to sign-in; with the courses starting at 9:30 am, to provide members with a classroom and a practical session.

 Courses are offered – first come, first served.

 Registration is done online – just go to our Calendar page to register.

 NFA RSO Course (nationally recognized Range Safety Officer course, recognized by Canada’s National Firearms Association (NFA)) – if you take this course, you may move the firing line forward on designated handgun ranges and, with the prior consent of the Executive, you may move the firing line forward on designated rifle ranges; this course is for the safe operation of a firearms’ range at any firearm club or range in Canada, insured by the NFA; national certification is available with this course, so you may use it at other ranges and clubs.